$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Introduction

 This work is motivated by a key observation: self-play naturally produces intrinsic privileged information that can be exploited for self-distillation.
 Since QCP records how the question is constructed from factual evidence, it provides privileged context that can help a same-scale teacher to generate more accurate rollouts than a student conditioned only on the question.
 Based on this insight, we propose \textit{\textbf{P}rivileged \textbf{I}nformation Self-\textbf{Play}} ($\pi$-Play), a multi-agent self-evolution framework in which an examiner first generates training tuples $(q, c, o^{\star})$, and a teacher model conditioned on the construction path $c$ then provides token-level distillation signals to guide the student (Fig.~\ref{fig:QA_path}).
 Through this mechanism, $\pi$-Play improves search and reasoning capability while transforming sparse-reward self-play into a dense-feedback self-evolution loop.
-Through multiple efficient training iterations guided by the teacher, \ours surpasses supervised baselines and conventional self-play baselines and exhibits stronger evolutionary efficiency (Fig.\ref{fig:eval_curve}).
+Through multiple efficient training iterations guided by the teacher, \ours surpasses supervised baselines and conventional self-play baselines and exhibits stronger evolutionary efficiency (Fig.\ref{fig:framework_compare}).
 In summary, our main contributions are as follows:

-\begin{contribution}{} \begin{enumerate}[leftmargin=6.0mm,label=$\circ$] \item We reveal a new source of privileged information for self-distillation.
-QCP is tightly aligned with the training question and approximates a reverse solution path, making it effective privileged context for enhancing the teacher model. \item We show that self-play naturally generates QCPs during task construction in a low-cost and scalable manner.
-This enables QCP-guided self-distillation without relying on human feedback or curated privileged information. \item We propose \textbf{P}rivileged \textbf{I}nformation Self-\textbf{Play} ({$\pi$-Play}), a novel multi-agent self-evolution framework with dense feedback, in which QCP bridges the examiner, teacher, and student, enabling their efficient co-evolution. \item Extensive experiments demonstrate that \ours improves final performance and achieves 2--3$\times$ higher evolutionary efficiency than conventional self-play. \end{enumerate} \end{contribution}
+\begin{enumerate}[leftmargin=4.0mm,label=$\circ$] \item We propose {$\pi$-Play}, a novel multi-agent self-evolution framework that combines self-play and self-distillation, in which QCP bridges the examiner, teacher, and student, enabling their efficient co-evolution without external training data. \item We reveal that QCP is a new source of high-quality privileged information and that self-play can generate QCPs during task construction at low cost and at scale.
+This enables QCP-guided self-distillation without relying on human feedback or curated privileged data. \item We introduce a teacher role into self-play to transform QCPs into dense token-level supervision for the student through QCP-guided self-distillation.
+Extensive experiments show that \ours surpasses fully supervised search agents and achieves 2--3$\times$ higher evolutionary efficiency than conventional self-play. \end{enumerate}